I meet a lot of foreigners day by day on my tours and hear weird stories about taxis in Budapest.

 I’ve collected everything about them here (you can download their apps by clicking on the logo):

-Nowadays, I also use Bolt (formerly Taxify) a lot.
+Nowadays, I also use Bolt (formerly Taxify) a lot, because they are the biggest company, as there’s always a car nearby.
 Their app is really similar to Uber.

 The other reason to order taxis through apps in Budapest is that you can track down the car, if you forget something…